Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Results

+In terms of the continuum model discussed in the previous Sec. \ref{sec:symmetry}, the distortion profile of Fig.~\ref{fig:DWs}(b), which contains one kink per gate separated by a distance ${L_{s} \gg \xi}$, can be reasonably reproduced with the ansatz:

 where $x_{g^{+}}$ and $x_{g^{-}}$ refer to the center of the respective gates.
-In other words, perturbing the tPA molecule via an external voltage favors the accumulation of excess charge bound to the gate regions, via the generation of CDWs.
-For the case at hand (see Fig.~\ref{fig:DWs}(b)), a positive charge ${Q_{g}^{+} = +e}$ becomes localized at the DW on $g^{+}$ and, because of the anti-symmetry of the external potential profile, a compensating negative CDW also emerged at $g^{-}$ with charge ${Q_{g}^{-} = -e}$, maintaining the overall charge neutrality.
-Interestingly, although the charge estimated from the solution electron density was found to be localized at the lattice sites of the DWs, as in what we recognize as CWDs, it was not possible to identify individual one-electron (bound) intra-gap state responsible for the excess charge in the molecular solution provided by our tight-binding SSH model, demonstrating the collective nature of the charge localization phenomenon.
+In other words, perturbing the tPA molecule via an external voltage favors the accumulation of excess charge bound to the gate regions, via the generation of charged kinks.
+In this context, it should be noted that the separation between the edges and the gate voltages is also much larger than the characteristic length $\xi$ and, as mentioned above, the lattice distortion at the edges does not affect our results on the gated regions.
+For the case at hand (see Fig.~\ref{fig:DWs}(b)), a positive charge ${Q_{g}^{+} = +e}$ becomes localized at the DW on $g^{+}$ and, because of the anti-symmetry of the external gate voltage profile, a compensating negatively charged DW simultaneously emerges at $g^{-}$ with charge ${Q_{g}^{-} = -e}$, maintaining the overall charge neutrality.
+Interestingly, in contrast to the non-gated SSH model where the particle-hole symmetry is enforced at all sites, here it was not possible to identify an individual one-electron (bound) intra-gap state responsible for the excess charge.
+Instead, each localized charge emerges as a collective phenomenon involving all the occuppied states in the valence band.

-Moreover, we find that this mechanism is not limited to the generation of a single excess charge per gate.
-We note that, by increasing the voltage even further, new critical values appear (${V_{g}^{[2]}, \, V_{g}^{[3]}, \, \dots}$), all corresponding to quantum transitions to solutions with an increasing integer number of CDWs per gate, i.e. with the respective number of localized, quantized excess charges per gate, as shown in Fig.~\ref{fig:DWs}(c-h).

-To better visualize the abrupt nature of the quantum phase transitions, in Fig.~\ref{fig:eigenenergies} we show the evolution of the electronic spectrum around the energy gap, as a function of $V_{g}$.
-Here, the quantum phase transitions can be seen as abrupt changes in the electronic single-particle eigenenergies, with changes being more pronounced for the intra-gap states.
-Note that although the electronic spectrum varies even in regions of phase stability, the (lattice) distortion profile remains robust and visibly unaffected, meaning that its ability to accumulate charge via CDWs remains intact.
-Only a quantum transition, as the external potential is increased, can lead to a new configuration of ions capable of localizing more charge.